Role: Manager of Digital Products Overseeing 5 Product Verticals

 I. The Why?

-Prior to starting any requirements gathering or design work, we arranged for the program manager for URBN marketplace to kick off the marketplace project by presenting some important background material to the product and engineering teams.
-The goal of this presentation was to focus on the "why" behind marketplace as a way to get buy in from the teams that would be doing all of the hard work to get this new infrastructure up and running.
-While a fair amount of that presentation was a look at in depth financial models that can't be shown here, the basic tenants of the program revolved around 3 main opportunities: 1) Ability to quickly and easily grow product assortments without requiring upfront investments in inventory 2) The ability to scale the marketplace without additional investment (once the architecture was established, n number of new vendors could be on-boarded without incurring additional cost 3) The ability to quickly bring on new vendors to respond to changes in market demands.
+Prior to starting any requirements gathering or design work, our team worked with stakeholders in finance, buying, and executive leadership to understand the "why" behind the marketplace strategy.
+The basic tenants of the program revolved around 3 main opportunities: 1) Ability to quickly and easily grow product assortments without requiring upfront investments in inventory 2) The ability to scale the marketplace without additional investment (once the architecture was established, X number of new vendors could be on-boarded without incurring additional cost) 3) The ability to quickly bring on new vendors to respond to changes in market demands.

 II.
 The Design Sprint

 The marketplace project would touch virtually every aspect of the existing URBN infrastructure.
-As such, one of the critical aspects for our team in getting started with such a complex project was to do what Google calls, "create a shared brain."
+As such, one of the critical aspects for our team in getting started was to do what Google calls, "create a shared brain."
 We needed all of the designers, product folks, engineers, and creative partners to explore the problem space together and establish a shared understanding of both our customer needs and business objectives before launching into solution design.

 ACTIVITY 1: Understand the Problem Space